Designing-Hope/designing-hope.github.io/content/introduction.md

 <div class="divider">&nbsp;</div>

 #### Design is so much more than creating pretty things.
 It challenges the status quo and creates change: change that can solve some of the world’s toughest problems simply by advocating for the humans impacted by them.
 Design is not passive, self-serving, abusive, dishonest, or greedy.
-Design is hopeful.
+Design is *hopeful*.

 I became enamored with design at an early age.
 At that time, I don’t even know if I considered this fascination “design” at all.
 It looked more like trying to make sense of my surroundings by searching for a better way to accomplish things.
 This early belief that a better way is possible has fueled my career.